kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-04-mongodb/24-update-deleting-bootcamps-put-delete.md

 // MORE CODE
 ```

-* You could also send back and empty object
+* You could also send back an empty object

 ```
 // MORE CODE